shri-vaishnavi/M1_NumberSystemConversion_Utility/1_Requirements/README.md

 * The number system conversion project is developed using C Programming.
 Few most common bases are decimal, binary, octal, hexadecimal.
 This system converts a decimal number to the number of another base.
 Since digital logic operation requires a lot of calculations, this system makes the task easier.

 ## High Level Requirements
-** 1. User must have Knowledge of number system.
+** User must have Knowledge of number system.
-** 2. Display the output without error
+** Display the output without error

 ## Low Level Requirements
-** 1. User must be able to read the output.
+** User must be able to read the output.
-** 2. Selection of choice.
+** Selection of choice.
-** 2. Error message must be displayed if it encounters any errors.

 ## SWOT
 * Strengths: